commercelayer/commercelayer-docs-resources/braintree_gateways/object.md

 # The braintree gateway object

-A braintree gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/braintree_gateways endpoint</b>.
+A braintree gateway object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/braintree_gateways` endpoint.

 ## Fields